 Teaching first grade and running after two little boys means this girl is always busy, so I need all the time I can get.
-I’ve posted this first time saver before, but I was just asked to go into more detail so here it is:
+All teachers can use ideas that will help them gain more time in their day.
+I’ve posted this first timesaver before, but I was just asked to go into more detail so here it is:

 1. Create a weekly, not daily, morning message

 My morning message not only lets students know what they’ll be learning for the week, but also acts as a teaching tool for the entire week.
 This message meets all sorts of objectives.
 Each day we change the date with a post it note.
 On Monday, students help me fix the mistakes in the message.
 On Tuesday, we reread and find sight words in the message.
 This is also a way to differentiate, so you can have students of different abilities find words that are specific to their needs.
 I also find the daily repeated, shared reading helps build fluency.
 Days Wednesday-Friday can be used to work on any number of skills.
 For instance, if our focus is short vowels we might look for short vowel words, the next day we might underline verbs, or nouns.
 Some days we search for contractions or homophones.
 We also discuss punctuation, and reading strategies through the message.
 Each day we circle or underline with a different color marker, so we can distinguish each day’s skill.

 2. The Helper Helps Me Out

 All of my student’s have this handy little helper in their chair pocket.
 It saves me some serious time spelling words and giving answers that aren’t really necessary.
 Now my students pull out their helper and look for the answer before they ask me.
 It’s made my kiddos so much more independent.

 3. Morning work that isn’t work for you

 I’ve always hated making copies and passing our morning work every day.
 I get to school early, but chit chat always seems to cut my time in half.
 So I found that this morning work, has saved me so much time.